-Beauty and wellness products are typically used daily and replenished often, yet, the legacy journey to purchasing these products is far from the convenient and efficient digital experience many consumers prefer.
+The beauty and wellness industry has been slow to innovate.
+The products are typically used daily and replenished often, yet, the legacy journey to purchasing these products is far from the convenient and efficient digital experience many consumers prefer.
 It has lacked education and personalization historically and is typically: